yssource/rhai/README.md

 Variables in Rhai follow normal C naming rules (i.e. must contain only ASCII letters, digits and underscores '`_`').

-Variable names must start with an ASCII letter or an underscore '`_`', and must contain at least one ASCII letter within.
+Variable names must start with an ASCII letter or an underscore '`_`', must contain at least one ASCII letter, and must start with an ASCII letter before a digit.
-Therefore, names like '`_`', '`_42`' etc. are not legal variable names.
+Therefore, names like '`_`', '`_42`', '`3a`' etc. are not legal variable names, but '`_c3po`' and '`r2d2`' are.
 Variable names are also case _sensitive_.

 Variables are defined using the `let` keyword.
 A variable defined within a statement block is _local_ to that block.